schollz/beowulf_ssh_cluster/README.md

 # Beowulf SSH cluster

-This program is meant to provide a simple solution to making a [Beowulf cluster](http://en.wikipedia.org/wiki/Beowulf_cluster) or so-called [Stone SouperComputer](http://www.extremelinux.info/stonesoup/) with Python and SSH.
-The program included here is a skeleton of a real program and an example of what it can be used for.
-This example parses prime numbers, which is not the optimal application of this cluster since this is meant to be run on computers relics.
+## Introduction

+This program is a example of a [Beowulf cluster](http://en.wikipedia.org/wiki/Beowulf_cluster) or so-called [Stone SouperComputer](http://www.extremelinux.info/stonesoup/) with Python and SSH.
+In this example, the server connects to any number of client computers via SSH and asks them to help compute some problem.
+Once a client finishes, the client sends back to the result to the server which stores the result on its own disk.
+The server then sends that client a new set of computations to finish, and this repeats until all the computations are finished.
+The client never has to store any information.
+The server is able to keep track of the client threads, the overall productivity and productivity of each client, and the entirety of the finished results.

+## Uses

+- Computation.
+This is not the optimal use of a Beowulf cluster since this is supposed to be a cluster of dilapidated computers.
+The example I've included here is a computational-use though, the computation of the first ten million primes.

-The optimal use of this proram is probably a web scrapper or web spider because bottleneck for grabbing websites is usually connection time to the website and downloading the site.
-Thus this can scale pretty well with number of computers, regardless of processing speed.
-Thats why this example includes a code block for including Tor.
-If you do use this for a web scraper you might like to use Tor so you don't get blocked.
-Also, if you do use this as a web scraper, be sure to read the Terms of Service and make sure to follow ```robots.txt``` as some sites do not allow web scraping (and be kind not to overload any servers wiht thousands of connections per second).
+- Web scraping.
+A Beowulf cluster is especially suited for scraping, since the bottleneck is mainly the connection time to the website.
+Thus, the web scraping with a Beowulf cluster will roughly scale with the number of computers (or cores per computers).
+If you do use this for a web scraper you might like to use Tor so you don't get blocked - I've included a code block that utilizes Tor.
+Note, if you do use this as a web scraper, be sure to read the Terms of Service and make sure to follow ```robots.txt``` as some sites do not allow web scraping (and be kind not to overload any servers with thousands of connections per second).

 # How it works